Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 ### Utilities for creating styles

-Creating styles can be a pain, especially in React Native or when you need to created custom styles based on the state.
+Creating styles can be a pain, especially in React Native or when you need to create custom styles based on the state.
 [Styled Components](https://www.styled-components.com/ecosystem) can come handy – they allow you to create styles directly in JavaScript using SCSS syntax.

 ### Tips and tricks

 #### You can use reducers on inner state

-Creating reducers to handle the inner component state is a good practice in case when you have complex state logic – it is easier to test and in most cases, less error-prone.
+Creating reducers to handle the inner component state is a good practice in the case when you have complex state logic – it is easier to test and in most cases, less error-prone.
 Creating reducers for inner state management is even easier with the new Hooks API.

 **Example:** from official React [`useReducer` example](https://reactjs.org/docs/hooks-reference.html#usereducer):